G.U.Y.: Reception and analysis

 "It's really up for interpretation by anyone that watches it.
 There's some artistic images and just some really pop images and I think the trick is to kind of watch it a few times and you'll catch something different each time.
 But it's ok to be confused because the intention was for there to be a hallucinogenic quality to when you watch it, like Pop Culture Acid."

-— —Gaga talking on Sirius XM about the different themes in the video.
+— —Gaga talking on SiriusXM about the different themes in the video.

 Christina Lee from Idolator called it "extravagant" and found similarity to the release of Jackson's music video for "Remember the Time", with Gaga building up anticipation for "G.U.Y." with teasers and premiere.
 Marissa G. Muller from MTV News commended the fashion, the choreography, the appearance of RHOBH in the video, and all who worked in it in the credits, saying "While it's a humbling move to put the spotlight on everyone else's contributions, it's also a reminder of how truly epic this production is.
 It's gonna be really hard for Gaga to out-Gaga this one."
 Adam Markovitz from Entertainment Weekly was impressed by the grandiose of the video calling it "camp-pop delirium".
 He compared it with director Jean Cocteau's films and proposed different theories as to the plot of the video, including ode to old and new Hollywood and a satire of "corporate subservience".
 This view was shared by Whitney Phaneuf from HitFix who called it a "heavy dose of camp and pop culture".

 MuuMuse's Bradley Stern described the video as "an eye-popping 7-minute deep dive into astonishing new levels of self-importance and certifiable insanity."
 The video was also noted as Gaga's most ambitious project since those for her previous singles "Bad Romance" and "Telephone".
 Kevin Rutherford from Billboard said that Gaga "has no problem attaching art to music" and that "she's not showing signs of stopping anytime soon with her new music video."
 Isaiah Thomas from El Espectador noted that the video was a response by Gaga against accusations of "selling out" to the corporate world.
 Especially the ending of the video justified this with Gaga murdering the corporate heads who supposedly destroyed her freedom in the beginning of the video.
 Dharmic X from Complex described the release as "vibrant" and "leftfield", as is expected from a release by Gaga.
 Samantha Grossman from Time expected the video to be full of the strange imagery and the extravagant costumes, making it "bizarre".

 Negative reviews came from Slant Magazines Sal Cinquemani, who found the plot to be "muddled", ultimately deducing that the final output was "unsexy" for a song talking about sexual submissiveness.
 Cinquemani found inspirations from the 1952 musical film Million Dollar Mermaid, in the scenes involving synchronized swimming.
 Contactmusic.com's Elinor Cosgrave highlighted the video's "mix of symbolism", though criticized the references to Christ and rebirth.